Connect with others who understand.

 • Light and other sensory sensitivity

-A MyMigraineTeam member described their morning migraines, saying, “I have been up since 4:30 a.m.
-I have nausea, dehydration, and dizziness before getting out of bed; and stabbing pain in the left side of my eye.”
-Another said, “I woke at 1 a.m. this morning like every morning — with a full-blown migraine and vomiting.”
+A MyMigraineTeam member described their morning migraine, saying, “I have been up since 4:30 a.m.
+I have nausea, dehydration, and dizziness before getting out of bed, and stabbing pain in the left side of my eye.”

-How To Manage Migraines in the Morning
+How To Manage Migraine in the Morning

 Understanding what’s causing your morning migraine attacks will help you to consider which treatment and management options will be the most useful for you.
 If your morning migraine attacks are connected to insomnia, for example, it’s a good idea to see a doctor or sleep specialist to address the insomnia.

-One member commented about how treating their sleep disorder with a continuous positive airway pressure (CPAP) machine, a common therapy for sleep apnea, has helped their morning migraines.
+One member commented about how treating their sleep disorder with a continuous positive airway pressure (CPAP) machine, a common therapy for sleep apnea, has helped their morning migraine.
 “My CPAP machine has been helping with my migraines.
 I’m slowly weaning off all my insomnia medication.
 I don’t miss the morning migraines,” they said.

 • Stay hydrated.